 The reversibility of time is what allows our consciousness to land in a universe with a consistent history.
 Your current moment generates a past all the way back to the beginning of the universe and simultaneously generates a future all the way toward its heat death.
 This moment is the root tile placed on a blank board.
 The shape of the tile, analogous to physical laws, allow past and future moments to be placed afterward forming a light cone in both directions.
 All future and past moments along this path “simultaneously” generate their light cones as well.
 They are not necessarily in the same universe or related to each other, as no physical reality exists.

 There may be a loop-around effect that assists in compounding node trees generated by octonions.
 Looping would be expected at the physical edges of a universe (many tilings disproven from CMV), the time dimension (repeating big crunch), and novelly, the scale dimension.
 Deep enough, we should find our own universe embedded in elementary particles or their significantly smaller constituents, similar to the fecundity argument made about black holes in our own universe generating others.
 Observer moments in a universe with looping should exist “more” times (depending on how moments are “counted” by consciousness) than a universe with tapered or rough endpoints.
 Are there ways of scale embedding that allow this universe to be truly identical to its embedded/linked duplicates?

 It is odd that the smallest and largest scales of this reality appear to differ by only about 200 doublings, with us about in the middle.
 200 is an exceptionally low number.
 In fact, it is the 200th lowest number in existence.
 Further, we’re about 100 doublings in both scale directions from being unable to influence events at any level of technological advancement.
-This suggests the compounding effect to generate universes is as tight as possible on the scale level that can still avoid causal interference between the largest and smallest levels.
+This is strong circumstantial evidence that the compounding effect to generate universes is as tight as possible on the scale level that can still avoid causal interference between the largest and smallest levels.